geo-mak/interconnect/DESIGN.md

 Each connection starts by announcing the version of its specification protocol and its ABI, which will be used for the entire session
 (no per-message versioning), but it is still experimental.

-Since the ABI is the a shared "language" between systems, interoperability and stability are of a strategic importance.
+Since the ABI is a shared "language" between systems, interoperability and stability are of a strategic importance.

 The current prototype I am working on has the following design aspects:
 - Type system for API-definition (numbers, enums, structs, traits..etc).